JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 Next, I will organise everything in a manner appropriate for the final submission and clean up any remaining loose ends, ensuring that all elements of the project are polished.

+## Diary Entry - Week of 15th January - 21st January 2024

+This week was centered around preparing for the development of the more comprehensive Term 2 benchmarking program.
+I started with a supervisor meeting, receiving positive feedback on my interim submission and noting that I could simplify the directory structure of my codebase, specific requirements for the benchmarking program.
+My focus then shifted to researching and conceptualising the implementation of MGF1 (Mask Generation Function 1) to meet the requirements in instantiating the signatures with provably secure parameters for a large hash output.
+I updated the requirements section of my report, redefining it for the more comprehensive benchmarking program and revising user stories to encompass its expanded functionality.
+The week culminated in drafting a new UML use case diagram and beginning to overhaul the design section to align with these new requirements.
+Looking ahead, I plan to update other design diagrams and start adapting the lower level implementation of the signature schemes for instantiation provably secure parameters.